Music Lessons with Bryan Tysl

 Make-ups and Reschedules

-If I am too ill to teach or the student is too ill to benefit from a lesson that day, we’ll find a time to make it up.
-This will usually fall in a vacated slot that someone else can’t use that week.
-Note that same-week slots are generally pretty limited.
+If I am too ill to teach or the student is too ill to benefit from a lesson that day, we’ll find a time to make it up or the payment will be refunded the next month.

 Weather or tech-related absences (power outages preventing logins, computer failure, etc.) will also be eligible for make-ups regardless of advance notice.